Active ingredients: oxazepam

 What it is used for

-Management of anxiety disorders or for the short-term relief of the symptoms of anxiety.
-Anxiety associated with depression is also responsive to APO-OXAZEPAM therapy.
+INDICATIONS AS AT 25 JANUARY 2005 : Alepam is indicated for: Management of anxiety disorders or for the short-term relief of the symptoms of anxiety.
+Anxiety associated with depression is also responsive to oxazepam therapy.
 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.
 The physician should periodically reassess the usefulness of the drug for the individual patient.
-Alcoholics with acute termulousness, confusional state or anxiety associated with alcohol withdrawal are responsive to therapy.
+Alcoholics with acute tremulousness, confusional state or anxiety associated with alcohol withdrawal are responsive to therapy.

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 - Store below 30 degrees Celsius